doodla/meridian/README.md

 * No subagent orchestration to maintain.

 Just copy two folders, make scripts executable, and continue working with Claude as usual.
-No workflow changes for the developer — no slash commands, no scripts, no special instructions.
+No workflow changes for the developer: no slash commands, no scripts, no special instructions.
 You interact with Claude exactly as you already do.

 ---